pirmd/libro/README.md

 - when a match is found online but ISBN are not similar, online information is only used to complete information obtained from epub's metadata or guessed;
-- guessed information are usually not preferred over epub's metadata or online information
+- guessed information are usually not preferred over epub's metadata or online information.

 When editing book's information (using `libro edit`), user is only asked to review information if:
 - key attributes are not filled,
-- conflicts or dubious automatic operation have been performed.
+- unresolved conflicts or dubious automatic operation have been performed.
 This behavior can be altered using `-auto` or `-dont-edit` flags.

+## GUESSERS
+`libro` can run guessers to complete (and/or confirm) Book's metadata.
+Current guessers are:
+- guess Title, Series, Authors or Language from Book's filename,
+- guess Series information from Book's Title or SubTitle.
+Use of guessers is governed by the `-use-guesser` flag of `libro info` sub-command.

 ## BOOK ATTRIBUTES
 `libro` uses the following attributes for a Book: